tinymce/tinymce-docs/components/dialog/overview.md

 * Closing a dialog or submitting a dialog.
 * The type: `close` button is pre-wired to *abort* and *close* the dialog.
 * The type: `submit` button when clicked, will invoke the `onSubmit` callback provided in the configuration, and we use that callback to insert the message.
 When `onSubmit` is called, a dialog `instanceApi` is passed in as the parameter.
+The dialog does not close by default because some use cases may require a server side callback confirmation
 * The type: `cancel` button dismisses an action request.
 * The type: `custom` button can be used to specify your own custom operation.